sambitek/cybersecurity-portfolio/README.md

 - Analyzed logs using Windows Event Viewer

 Result:
-- Successfully captured and analyzed system-level events such as process execution and network activity
+- Identified and analyzed system-level events such as process execution and network activity

 Key Insight:
 Endpoint monitoring tools like Sysmon provide deep visibility into system behavior and are essential for detecting threats such as reconnaissance, malware activity, and persistence mechanisms.